dotnet/docs/docs/machine-learning/tutorials/image-classification.md

 [!code-csharp[TransformData](../../../samples/machine-learning/tutorials/TransferLearningTF/Program.cs#TransformData)]

-Now that you have your image data and prediction `DataViews`, convert them into strongly-typed `IEnumerables` to pair them both for easier display.
+Convert your image data and prediction `DataViews` into strongly-typed `IEnumerables` to pair for easier display.
 Use the `MLContext.CreateEnumerable()` method to do that, using the following code:

 [!code-csharp[EnumerateDataViews](../../../samples/machine-learning/tutorials/TransferLearningTF/Program.cs#EnumerateDataViews)]

-To pair and display your data and predictions, add the following code to call the `PairAndDisplayResults()` method previously created as the next line in the `ReuseAndTuneInceptionModel()` method:
+Call the `PairAndDisplayResults()` method to pair and display your data and predictions as the next line in the `ReuseAndTuneInceptionModel()` method:

 [!code-csharp[CallPairAndDisplayResults1](../../../samples/machine-learning/tutorials/TransferLearningTF/Program.cs#CallPairAndDisplayResults1)]

-Once you have the prediction set, the [Evaluate()](xref:Microsoft.ML.RecommendationCatalog.Evaluate%2A) method assesses the model, which compares the predicted values with the actual `Labels` in the dataset and returns metrics on how the model is performing.
+Once you have the prediction set, the [Evaluate()](xref:Microsoft.ML.RecommendationCatalog.Evaluate%2A) method:

+* Assesses the model (compares the predicted values with the actual dataset `Labels`).

+* Returns the model performance metrics.

 Add the following code to the `ReuseAndTuneInceptionModel()` method as the next line:

 [!code-csharp[Evaluate](../../../samples/machine-learning/tutorials/TransferLearningTF/Program.cs#Evaluate)]